-People know that sin is not inherited in us (from an Adam and Eve).
+People doubt that sin can be inherited (from an Adam and Eve).

-They don’t believe that the crucifixion of a human being could be a requirement of a God of love.
+They don’t believe that the crucifixion of a human being could be a requirement by a loving God.

 They are repulsed by the cruelty shown by “God’s people” in the Old Testament.

-The have great difficulty believing that Jesus was born via a virgin birth.
+They have great difficulty believing that Jesus was born in a virgin birth.

 They smile when told that Jesus of Nazareth will return to earth riding on a cloud and blowing a trumpet.

-They wonder how a God of love could end the world in the horrific way the Book of Revelation describes.
+They wonder how a God of love could end the world in the horrific way described in the Book of Revelation.

 They have doubts about the existence of a Devil.